 Everything you ever wanted to know about the Costa de Almería

 Looking at Almería’s History, you will discover how interesting it has been, since it was only in 1492 that the “Reconquista” succeeded, meaning that there were still some Arabic remains on the lands before.
-The Arabic forces that once dominated almost all the Iberic peninsula were now cornered and forced to flee, ending a conflict that had been going on for almost 8 centuries straight.
-This victory was achieved the same year that Christopher Columbus took a famous trip over the Atlantic towards the Americas.
+The Arabic forces that once dominated almost all of the Iberic peninsula were now cornered and forced to flee, ending a conflict that had been going on for almost 8 centuries straight.
+This victory was achieved the same year that Christopher Columbus took a famous trip over the Atlantic toward the Americas.

 The Alcazaba of Almería is a fortified complex in Almería.
 The word “Alcazaba” from the Arabic word al-qasbah, signifies a walled-fortification in a city.